-The project established to reviving the economic and tourism situations in the Property, preserving the traditional cultural heritage of old markets, creating jobs, and decreasing unemployment in the Property.
-It targets 200 traditional stores to be implemented in four phases as the following:
+The project aims to reviving the economic and tourism situations in the property, in addition to preserving the traditional cultural heritage of old markets, creating jobs and decreasing unemployment in the property.
+This project is targeting 200 traditional stores, and it is planned to be conserved within four phases:

-- The first and second phases were finished.
-They included conservation work for (80) stores. - The third phase is under conservation and will include (50) commercial stores. - The fourth phase will include conservation work for (70) commercial stores.
+- The first phase was finished, and it included conservation work for (30) stores, - The second phase was finished and it included conservation work for (50) stores, - The third phase is under conservation and will include (50) commercial stores, - The fourth phase will include the maintenance an conservation work for (70) commercial stores,

-The German Government through the United Nation Development Program (UNDP) funds this project.
+This project is funded by the German Government through the United Nation Development Program (UNDP).